 One of the guns’ safety features that should have prevented turrets from firing upon each other is said to have failed, causing the deaths of 8 men!

 Visitors to the USS Alabama have reported hearing footsteps coming towards them when nobody is there, and there have been apparitions spotted in the officers’ quarters and the cook’s galley.

 Those on board late at night have described hearing popping and tapping noises in the bulkheads, and solid steel hatches have also been known to slam shut on their own.

 Visitors say that they often feel as though they are being watched.
 Women, in particular, feel uneasy with one lady having her earrings tugged as she passed the sleeping quarters.

 3. Boyington Oak, Mobile

 When you think of haunted places, the ones that are likely to spring to mind are abandoned hospitals, prisons, and the like.
-It is not likely that you would think of a tree!
-However, no list of places in haunted Alabama would be complete without a mention of The Boyington Oak in Mobile, Alabama!
+It’s unlikely you would think of a tree!
+However, no list of haunted hotspots around Alabama would be complete without mentioning The Boyington Oak in Mobile!

 4. Old Cahawba, Orrville